VladDBA/PSBlitz/README.md

 - For the time being PSBlitz.ps1 can only run against SQL Server instances, not Azure SQL DB.

 [*Back to top*](#header1)

+## Installation

+Download the PSBlitz.zip file and extract its contents.

+Do not change the directory structure and file names.

 ## What it runs
 PSBlitz.ps1 uses slightly modified, non-stored procedure versions, of the following components